 Despite the fact that Petra is probably Jordan’s most well-known and most visited tourist site, I still find it challenging to find information on how to get to Petra in a cost- / time-efficient manner, that’s also safe for solo female travellers.

-Much of the information is often in Arabic and sometimes Google Maps doesn’t have all or the right names either, so it’s really helpful to compare your information with as many different sources as possible.
+Much of the information I came across in my research is often in Arabic and sometimes Google Maps doesn’t have all or the right names either, so it’s really helpful to compare your information with as many different sources as possible.
 Given the informal nature of the way public transportation is run in Petra, there will be conflicting information around cost, pick-up location, and schedule of said transportation so I am summarizing my experience in Jordan from late 2017 to give you a more up-to-date information!

 Read More: 10 Practical Things to Know About Petra